Taskmaster (TV series): Board game

+Video game

+On 29 November 2023, Taskmaster VR was announced.
+Taskmaster VR, the first project of game studio Scallywag Arcade, released on Meta and Steam on 19 June 2024.

 #HomeTasking

 From March to June 2020, during the COVID-19 pandemic and a period of lockdown in the UK, Alex Horne organised a series of tasks in the style of Taskmaster for the public to perform and record in their own homes.
 Entries were submitted on Twitter and compilation videos, including scoring of the ten best entries by Greg Davies, were published by the Taskmaster YouTube channel.
 The first task was "Throw a piece of A4 paper into a bin.
 Most spectacular throw wins."
 There were 20 tasks in total.

-A new series of Hometasking, started during another lockdown in the UK, began on January 14, 2021, featuring tasks previously performed on the TV show.
+A new series of Hometasking, started during another lockdown in the UK, began on 14 January 2021, featuring tasks previously performed on the TV show.

 Podcasts

 On 15 October 2020, an official podcast began.
-It is hosted by Ed Gamble, the winner of Series 9, who comments on each featured episode with a special guest.
+It is hosted by Ed Gamble, the winner of Series 9, who comments on each featured episode (including specials and Junior) with a special guest, often a current or former contestant.
 Initially it focused on Series 10, with each podcast released immediately after each Taskmaster episode was broadcast.
-Episode 12 of the podcast focused on the 2021 "New Year Treat", and then from episode 13 onwards it returned to the very beginning starting with Taskmaster Series 1 Episode 1, returned to "real-time" episodes during the broadcast run of series 11, 12 and NYT 2022 before returning to the older series after the newer series concluded.
+Between series, past episodes are covered sequentially, starting with Series 1 in January 2021 and completing Series 9 in July 2023.
+In July 2024, between-series episodes resumed, with the New Zealand edition as the new topic.

 A second official podcast, called Taskmaster: The People's Podcast, was launched in April 2022.
-It is hosted by Series 8 champion Lou Sanders and comedy writer Jack Bernhardt.
+It was initially hosted by Series 8 champion Lou Sanders and comedy writer Jack Bernhardt.
+In September 2023 it was announced that series 15 contestant Jenny Eclair would be replacing Lou Sanders' role as host of the podcast.
 The hosts chat with Taskmaster fans as well as with cast and crew members.

+The Live Experience

+Taskmaster: The Live Experience was a public attraction running from September 2024 to 23 February 2025 in London.

+My Ultimate Episode

+Since 2024, a YouTube exclusive series titled "My Ultimate Episode" has aired on the official Taskmaster YouTube channel.
+In the series, former contestants are filmed looking back on former tasks that they took part in and talk about their experience on the show.